Things to Do in Reno, Nevada’s “Biggest Little City”

 Reno is famous for its moniker, “The Biggest Little City in the World,” its casino scene, and its proximity to the annual Burning Man festival.

-A view of Reno along the Truckee River, one of the best things to do in Reno
+A view of Reno along the Truckee River

 Brian and I spent both of our birthdays in Reno one year and had a great time doing it.
-Whether you’re looking for fun things to do in Reno for couples or attractions in Reno that have nothing to do with casino chips, I’ll get into it all.
+The city offers plenty no matter what you’re after, even if it has nothing to do with casino chips.

 Hub Coffee Roasters is an excellent stop for a pick-me-up before you stroll along the Reno Downtown Riverwalk.
 I was initially on the hunt for a tea bar next door, but don’t believe the other guides.
 It’s been closed for a while.